1Password/scim-examples/beta/azure-container-apps/ReadMe.md

         $ContainerAppName="op-scim-bridge-con-app"
         ```

-3. Create the resource group:
+5. Create the resource group:

-Note: this step can be skipped if you are using an existing Resource Group to deploy your SCIM bridge to
+    > Note: this step can be skipped if you are using an existing Resource Group to deploy your SCIM bridge to.

    ```
    az group create --name $ResourceGroup --location $Location
    ```

-4. Create the Container App Environment:
+5. Create the Container App Environment:

    ```
    az containerapp env create --name $ContainerAppEnvironment --resource-group $ResourceGroup --location $Location --enable-workload-profles false
    ```

-5. Upload your `scimsession` file to the Cloud Shell:
+6. Upload your `scimsession` file to the Cloud Shell:
    - Click the “Upload/Download files” button and choose Upload.
    - Find the `scimsession` file that you saved to your computer and choose it.
    - Make a note of the upload destination, then click Complete.

-6. Deploy the SCIM bridge.
+7. Deploy the SCIM bridge.

     > **Note**
     >
     > If you prefer to deploy the containers using a `.yaml` template file, go to this section: [Azure CLI Template File Deployment steps](#azure-template-file-deployment-steps), othersise follow the AZ ContainerApps commands below.
+    >

     Create the base Container App and Secret for your Base64-encoded `scimsession` credentials, _(using the bash or PowerShell syntax for the commands)_:

     - Using bash
     ```bash
     az containerapp create -n $ContainerAppName -g $ResourceGroup \
     --container-name op-scim-bridge \
     --image docker.io/1password/scim:v2.8.4 \
     --environment $ContainerAppEnvironment \
     --ingress external --target-port 3002 \
     --cpu 0.25 --memory 0.5Gi \
     --min-replicas 1 --max-replicas 1 \
     --secrets scimsession="$(cat /home/$USER/scimsession | base64)" \
     --env-vars OP_REDIS_URL="redis://localhost:6379" OP_SESSION=secretref:scimsession
     ```
     - Using PowerShell
     ```pwsh